nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/hosting-and-domain-tips.md

-# Hosting and domain name tips
+# Hosting and domain tips

 * Don't buy a domain name before you've got your Twitter and your GitHub set up!
   - It's nice but not necessary to have them all be the same thing.